 And we went our separate ways.
 Until a month later…

-Some people really are just bad.
+Some people really just aren’t worth trying to help.

 Have you ever tried to help the wrong people?
 Share your story in the comments below.